clux/facemaulers/east/ideas.md

 - PRO: Giants are on their side, and summoning portal is closed
 - CON: Demon lords still in the world (can tackle them though..)

+She wants to be the true autocrat of the world.
+Undeath / lichdom gets rid of suffering of people.
+"What is one generation? in the face of endless happiness?"
+"end justifies the means, surely not a concept you are unfamiliar with?"

+an audience with arklem?

 ## Sunwuko's lost temple
 https://www.reddit.com/r/dndmaps/comments/b28btz/free_lost_temple_of_the_monkey_king_temple_maps/
 https://old.reddit.com/r/UnearthedArcana/comments/i6vimu/rope_dart_new_nonmagical_weapon/